Minime998/obsidian-vault/uni-notes/CP216/Lecture-01_Introduction.md

 The design of computers is affected by things like current tech, performance, applications, the OS, and power consumption.

-*This course will focus on the CPU*
+*This course will focus on the CPU (ARM architecture)*

+The main focus is how the CPU will communicate to the Memory using a bus.
+The Memory itself is partitioned into different blocks.
+The CPU will read the instructions from the memory and then carried out operations on input data from the Memory.
+Data and Instructions co-exist in the same Memory system (see partitions).